 State to Streaming

-The following section is a projective, forward-thinking framework for the future of Hawai'i.
-It is a long-distance outlook of island living.
-It asks confronts the question: Over the next 100 years, how will we accommodate a growing urban population?
+Over the next generations, how will we accommodate a growing urban population?
 This exhibition address this question across four projective scales:

 The ahupua‘a realigns land-use and political districts with the watershed to reestablish island ecology as the primary organizing element of the built-environment.